The Curt Jester

 Speeches

-• 15 June 2019 – To Participants at the General Chapter of the Order of the Most Holy Trinity and of the Captives
+• 12 September 2019 – To Participants in the General Chapter of the Order of Discalced Augustinians

-• 17 June 2019 – To participants in the 202nd Ordinary General Chapter of the Friars Minor Conventual
+• 13 September 2019 – To Participants in the General Chapter of the Order of Saint Augustine (Augustinians)

 Papal Instagram